MarcMDeveloper/LoreForge/Docs/Roadmap/Roadmap.md

 - ✅ Set next input as function to send answer and show the text
 - ✅ Create Agent constructor and a basic update separate in functions
 - ✅ Implement the different functions

-- Design **dialogue manager** script
-- Connect AI agent to dialogue manager
-- When open a conversation already started instantiate all the conversation since the start
+- ✅ Improve **behavior logic** based on personality traits (risk-averse, friendly, etc.)
 ---

 ## **Week 2 – Enhancing Agent Memory & Behavior NPC to NPC**

-- Improve **behavior logic** based on personality traits (risk-averse, friendly, etc.)
-- Create simple decision-making examples

-- Implement **short-term memory** in NPC agent
+- ✅ Design **dialogue manager** script
+- ✅ Connect AI agent to dialogue manager
-- Track player interactions in runtime
+- ✅ Track player interactions in runtime
 - Integrate AI-generated dialogue dynamically with memory
 - Test dialogue adapting to player actions
+- Implement **short-term memory** in NPC agent

+- When close a conversation save as summart
+- When open a conversation already started show summary of previous

 - Implement **NPC-to-NPC interaction system**
 - Create the UI to see the text of the NPC dialogue with NPC